Heatley

 PROFILE FAQ

-Four projects are identified by AreaSearch as potentially impacting the area: Garbutt - Upper Ross Road (Riverway Drive) Stage 2 Duplication, Kirwan Police Complex, Kirwan Health Campus Expansion, and Willows Shopping Centre Redevelopment.
+Local infrastructure changes significantly influence an area's performance.
+AreaSearch identified four projects potentially impacting the region: Garbutt - Upper Ross Road (Riverway Drive) Stage 2 Duplication, Kirwan Police Complex, Kirwan Health Campus Expansion, and Willows Shopping Centre Redevelopment.

 Professional plan users can use the search below to filter and access additional projects.